-122 An in vitro gene mutation study in mammalian cells is an information requirement under Annex VIII, Section 8.4.3., in case of a negative result in the in vitro gene mutation test in bacteria and the in vitro cytogenicity test.

-5.1.
-Triggering of the information requirement

-- 123 Your dossier contains an adaptation for an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study. - 124 The information for the in vitro gene mutation study in bacteria and for the in vitro cytogenicity study in mammalian cells or in vitro micronucleus study provided in the dossier are rejected for the reasons provided in requests 1 and 4. - 125 The result of the requests for an in vitro gene mutation study in bacteria and for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study will determine whether the present requirement for an in vitro mammalian cell gene mutation study in accordance with Annex VIII, Section 8.4.3 is triggered. - 126 Consequently, you are required to provide information for this information requirement, if the in vitro gene mutation study in bacteria and the in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study provide a negative result. - 127 In your comments to the draft decision, the information you provided addresses the deficiencies identified, as explained in Section 0.1. - 128 However, as the information is currently not available in your registration dossier, the data gap remains.
-You should submit this information in an updated registration dossier by the deadline set in the decision.

-- 129 You have adapted this information requirement by using a Grouping of substances and read-across approach and provided an in vitro gene mutation study in mammalian cells (OECD TG 476) (2009) with the analogue substance tetrahydromethylphthalic anhydride (MTHPA), EC number 234-290-7. - 5.3.
-Assessment of the information provided - 130 We have assessed this information and as explained in Section 0.1, your adaptation based on grouping of substances and read-across approach under Annex XI, Section 1.5 is rejected. - 131 On this basis, the information requirement is not fulfilled. - 5.4.
-Specification of the study design - 132 To fulfil the information requirement for the Substance, either the in vitro mammalian cell gene mutation tests using the hprt and xprt genes (OECD TG 476) or the thymidine kinase gene (OECD TG 490) are considered suitable.
+- An in vitro gene mutation study in mammalian cells is an information requirement under Annex VIII, Section 8.4.3., in case of a negative result in the in vitro gene mutation test in bacteria and the in vitro cytogenicity test. - 5.1.
+Triggering of the information requirement - 115 Your dossier contains an adaptation for an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study. - 116 The information for the in vitro gene mutation study in bacteria and for the in vitro cytogenicity study in mammalian cells or in vitro micronucleus study provided in the dossier are rejected for the reasons provided in requests 1 and 4. - 117 The result of the requests for an in vitro gene mutation study in bacteria and for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study will determine whether the present requirement for an in vitro mammalian cell gene mutation study in accordance with Annex VIII, Section 8.4.3 is triggered. - 118 Consequently, you are required to provide information for this information requirement, if the in vitro gene mutation study in bacteria and the in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study provide a negative result. - 5.2.
+Information provided - You have adapted this information requirement by using a Grouping of substances and read-across approach and provided an in vitro gene mutation study in mammalian cells (OECD TG 476) (2009) with the analogue substance tetrahydromethylphthalic anhydride (MTHPA), EC number 234-290-7. - 5.3.
+Assessment of the information provided - 120 We have assessed this information and as explained in Section 0.1, your adaptation based on grouping of substances and read-across approach under Annex XI, Section 1.5 is rejected. - 121 On this basis, the information requirement is not fulfilled. - 122 In your comments to the draft decision, the information you provided addresses the deficiencies identified, as explained in Section 0.1. - However, as the information is currently not available in your registration dossier, the data gap remains.
+You should submit this information in an updated registration dossier by the deadline set in the decision. - 5.4.
+Specification of the study design - To fulfil the information requirement for the Substance, either the in vitro mammalian cell gene mutation tests using the hprt and xprt genes (OECD TG 476) or the thymidine kinase gene (OECD TG 490) are considered suitable. - 6.
+Justification for an adaptation of a Short-term repeated dose toxicity (28 days) based on the results of the Sub-chronic toxicity study (90 days)